School Finance 101

-- Lisle 202 is building a new state-of-the-art elementary school without increasing the tax rate for the new building.
+- Lisle 202 built a new state-of-the-art elementary school without increasing the tax rate for the new building.

 School District Revenues

 In Illinois, the majority of school district revenues come directly from local sources, specifically property taxes.
-In Lisle 202, local sources account for approximately 89% of the District's revenue.
+In Lisle 202, local sources account for almost 90% of the District's revenue.

 There are three main sources of revenue.
 Those sources are: